-The condensed interim financial statements of the Company have been prepared in accordance with International Accounting Standard 34 Interim Financial Reporting.
+The condensed consolidated interim financial statements of the Company have been prepared in accordance with International Accounting Standard 34 Interim Financial Reporting.

-The condensed interim financial statements of the Company should be read in conjunction with the Company's 2017 annual financial statements that have been prepared in accordance with International Financial Reporting Standards, as issued by the International Accounting Standards Board.
+The condensed consolidated interim financial statements of the Company should be read in conjunction with the Company's 2017 annual financial statements that have been prepared in accordance with International Financial Reporting Standards, as issued by the International Accounting Standards Board.

-These condensed interim financial statements were reviewed by the Audit Committee and approved and authorized for issue by the Board of Directors on April 27, 2018.
+These condensed consolidated interim financial statements were reviewed by the Audit Committee and approved and authorized for issue by the Board of Directors on July 20, 2018.